-- 1. Families are equal partners who bring to the team skills, experience and knowledge about their child, and are the final decision makers as to what will work best for their family. - 2.
-Early intervention recognizes that family relationships are the central focus in the life of an infant or toddler. - 3.
-Infants and toddlers learn best through everyday experiences and interactions with familiar people in familiar settings. - 4.
-The early intervention process, from initial contact to transition, must be responsive, flexible and individualized to reflect the child's and family's priorities, learning styles, and cultural beliefs. - 5.
-All families, with the necessary supports and resources, can enhance their children's learning and development. - 6.
-The role of the service provider is to work in a team to support Individualized Family Service Plan functional outcomes, based on child and family needs and priorities. - 7.
-Early intervention practices must be based on the best available current evidence and research.
+- 1. Families are equal partners who bring to the team skills, experience, and knowledge about their child and are the final decision-makers on what will work best for their family. - 2.
+ESIT recognizes that family relationships are the central focus in the life of an infant or toddler. - 3.
+Infants and toddlers learn best through everyday experiences and interactions with familiar people in familiar settings. - The ESIT process, from initial contact to transition, must be responsive, flexible, and individualized to reflect the child's and family's priorities, learning styles, and cultural beliefs. - 5.
+All families, with the necessary supports and resources, can enhance their children's learning and development. - The role of the service provider is to work in a team to support Individualized Family Service Plan functional outcomes based on child and family needs and priorities. - 7.
+ESIT practices must be based on the best available current evidence and research.